Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Distinguishable Signals

 \subsection{Kazakh Wikipedia}

-Two native Kazakh speakers annotated 300 (human, \gptfouro) pairs under the setting I, with detection accuracy of 79.67\%.
+A native Kazakh speaker and a person proficient in Kazakh annotated 300 (human, \gptfouro) pairs under the setting I, with detection accuracy of 79.67\%.
 We summarized the following features of MGT. \begin{itemize} \item The generated text lacks diversity in expression, often using repetitive sentence patterns and predictable phrasing, such as frequently ending with ``bolyp tabylady'', which contributes to a mechanical and formulaic feel. \item The generated text rarely includes concrete facts, such as numbers or years, and when they do appear, their occurrence is minimal. \item The text also frequently includes flattering language, which can be another signal of its artificial nature. \item Human-written texts include more Kazakh-specific cultural references where applicable, making them more relatable and authentic, which serves as a clear signal of human-generated content over LLM-generated text. \end{itemize}